Lena Pierpont: Association with the Dillinger Gang

 While serving his sentence at the Indiana Reformatory at Pendleton, Indiana, Lena's son Harry first met John Dillinger.
 Harry was the convict Dillinger looked up to the most.
 Harry caused the Pendleton Warden, A.F.
-Miles, so much trouble that he was transferred to the Indiana State Prison at Michigan City within two months, after he attempted to drill through the bars of his cell in an escape attempt.
+Miles, so much trouble that he was transferred to the Indiana State Prison at Michigan City within two months after he attempted to drill through the bars of his cell in an escape attempt.

-On September 26, 1933, Harry Pierpont, along with nine other prisoners, escaped from the Michigan City, Indiana State Prison, using guns smuggled into the prison by John Dillinger.
+On September 26, 1933, Harry Pierpont, along with nine other prisoners, escaped from the Indiana State Prison, using guns smuggled into the prison by John Dillinger.

-On October 12, 1933, Harry, along with Charles Makley, Ed Shouse and Russell Clark rescued John Dillinger from the Allen County Jail in Lima, Ohio.
+On October 12, 1933, Harry, along with Charles Makley, Ed Shouse, and Russell Clark rescued John Dillinger from the Allen County Jail in Lima, Ohio.
 During the rescue, Harry shot and killed Sheriff Jess Sarber.

 On November 8, 1933, Lena's son, Fred, stood trial in Wapakoneta, Ohio, for the robbery of the First National Bank of St. Mary's, Ohio.
 The defense argued that Fred was mistaken for Ed Shouse, while the prosecution had witnesses that saw Fred behind the wheel of a car occupied by the bandits when it left St. Mary's.
 Lena and her husband, as well as Fred's wife, Mary, and son, Harry, were in attendance.

 On November 20, 1933, Fred was taken into custody at his home in Leipsic, Ohio, and held in the Putnam County, Ohio, jail under instruction of Allen County Prosecutor Ernest Botkin.
 Two days later, he was transferred to the Allen County jail.

-On November 28, 1933, Lena posted a $2500 bond and Fred was released from the Allen County, Ohio, jail.
+On November 28, 1933, Lena posted a $2500 bond and Fred was released from the Allen County jail.
 Fred had been held as a material witness for the first degree murder trial of Harry Copeland for the killing of Sheriff Sarber.
 Fred's original bond had been set at $10,000.